seape/seape.github.io/src/42adelaide/README.md

   - Guide
 ---

-All here is about the study in Unisa
+All here is about the study in 42 adelaide.
+If you you want to see more, please using the left sidebar to see details.